Sarah’s NHS Type 2 Diabetes Path to Remission Programme Journey

-Sarah, from North Central London, has been attending the NHS Low calorie diet programme with Xyla Health & Wellbeing and has seen some amazing changes since starting her journey.
+Sarah, from North Central London, has been attending the NHS Type 2 Diabetes Path to Remission Programme with Xyla Health & Wellbeing and has seen some amazing changes since starting her journey.
 She has been happy to share with us some of her experiences and results.

 What kind of lifestyle were you leading?